Last updated November 2025

 What is Medicaid?

 Medicaid is a government health insurance program funded by federal and state governments for low-income individuals and families.
-It covers:
+It generally covers the following groups:

-Because Medicaid proves financial need, it automatically qualifies recipients for digital assistance programs such as Lifeline and ACP.
+Because Medicaid proves financial need, it automatically qualifies recipients for digital assistance programs such as Lifeline.

 How Medicaid Qualifies You for Free Tablet Programs

-Affordable Connectivity Program (ACP) (Currently Unfunded) – Previously provided $30/month internet discounts and a one-time $100 device credit.
-It may return in the future.
+- Affordable Connectivity Program (ACP): Previously provided monthly internet discounts and device credits.
+While currently unfunded, it may return in the future.

-Medicaid recipients must apply separately for these programs—enrollment is not automatic.
+Medicaid recipients must apply separately for these programs as enrollment is not automatic.

 Government, State, and Nonprofit Programs Offering Free Tablets